Search results for

 Under the plastic facade, you’ll find the same MediaTek Dimensity 700 chipset that Samsung used on the Galaxy A13 5G.
 It doesn’t offer a performance boost, though the slightly older hardware means that Samsung can offer its budget device at a better price.
 The Dimensity 700 is paired up with 4GB of RAM and 64GB of storage, the latter of which you can expand using the microSD slot on the left side of the device.
 Samsung also kept the same 5,000mAh battery and 15W wired charging, and there’s still no charger in the box.
 Check out our list of the best chargers if you’ll need one.

 The Samsung Galaxy A14 5G unit I tested arrived with Android 13 and One UI right out of the box, and it benefits from Samsung’s generous update policies.
-The Galaxy A14 5G should see two full Android versions and four years of security patches before the end of its life.
-So far, it’s received the June 2023 security patch and remains on Android 13.
-Although Samsung has detailed its Android 14 update plans, it hasn’t specified a date for the Galaxy A14 5G.
+Before the end of its life, the Galaxy A14 5G should see two full Android versions and four years of security patches.
+So far, it’s received up to the July 2024 security patch and has picked up Android 14.
+It should eventually receive One UI 7 and Android 15, but we don’t expect to see that before the end of 2024.

-As mentioned, there’s no charger included in the box with the Samsung Galaxy A14 5G, though you still get a USB-C cable, a SIM ejector tool, and a quick start guide to get you up and running.
+As mentioned, the Samsung Galaxy A14 5G does not include a charger in the box, though you still get a USB-C cable, a SIM ejector tool, and a quick start guide to get you up and running.

 You can pick up the Samsung Galaxy A14 5G either unlocked or through a carrier, with pricing starting at $199.
 This is a $50 cut over the Galaxy A13 5G, and you can typically find the device for even less through a trade-in deal.
 In the US, it comes in a single Black colorway.